jrjml/jrjml.github.io/patrons/new-patron-policy-doc.md

 6. The Library may bypass filters upon individual patron request for bona fide research or other lawful purpose.

+### Cellphone Policy
+Description.

+1. When you enter the library, we ask that you turn the ringer on your cellphone to vibrate or off.

+2. Be considerate of those around you, and keep your conversations short and your voice lowered when using your cell phone.

+3. If you need to have an extended conversation, please exit the building or move to the foyer to do so.

+4. Please refrain from using your cell phone at the service desks.

 ### Conduct Violations

 #### General Information